 We are Dr. Sarah Zohdy’s Disease Ecology Lab!

-Dr. Sarah Zohdy, is an Assistant Professor of Disease Ecology in the School of Forestry and Wildlife Sciences and College of Veterinary Medicine at Auburn University.
+Dr. Sarah Zohdy, is an Associate Professor of Disease Ecology in the School of Forestry and Wildlife Sciences and College of Veterinary Medicine at Auburn University.

 Bernadette Rabaoarivola (Menja ) is our lead medical entomologist in Madagascar.
 She has worked as a field technician for Centre Val Bio in Ranomafana, Madagascar since 1999 on a wide range of projects.
 Menja is the heart of our mosquito research, and the local expert in Ranomafana.
 She began working with us in 2013, and has been managing our field teams and activities since 2015.
 Menja also plays a very important role in education and outreach, teaching people about the importance of mosquito vector control in and around Malagasy communities.
 She also trains children in basic biology and what mosquitoes can teach us about the natural world.